Larry Gatlin & the Gatlin Brothers: As a solo artist

 With West's help, Gatlin found work in Nashville as a background singer for Kris Kristofferson.
 In 1973, Gatlin landed a solo recording contract with Monument Records.

 In December 1973, Gatlin released his first album, The Pilgrim.
-Two singles were released from the album: "Sweet Becky Walker" and "Bigger They Are, Harder They Fall", although both failed to chart.
+Two singles were released from the album: "Sweet Becky Walker" and "Bitter They Are, Harder They Fall", although both failed to chart.
 The latter song was recorded by Elvis Presley in 1976 (who had also recorded Gatlin's "Help Me" in 1973).
 1974 saw the release of a new album, Rain/Rainbow, and the song "Delta Dirt".
 The album and single proved more successful; "Delta Dirt" was a top-20 country hit, peaking at number 14.
 The song was also Gatlin's only entry into the pop charts, when it reached number 84.
 In 1975, Gatlin had his first major hit with his composition "Broken Lady", which reached number five on the Hot Country Songs chart in 1976 and won him a Grammy Award for Best Country Song.
 A new album, High Time, was released in 1976.
 Gatlin is also credited on guitar on Willie Nelson's 1976 album The Troublemaker.

 Brothers Steve and Rudy made their first appearance on Larry's 1976 album Larry Gatlin with Family & Friends.
 They were featured on some of Gatlin's other hits during the late 1970s, notably "I Don't Wanna Cry", "Love Is Just a Game" and "Statues Without Hearts".
 In 1978, Gatlin scored his first number-one hit with "I Just Wish You Were Someone I Love".
 In 1978, he released his last solo album, Oh Brother, which featured the top-10 hits "I've Done Enough Dyin' Today" and "Night Time Magic".
 The latter song reached the Billboard Easy Listening chart.
 Both songs spotlighted Gatlin's soaring falsetto that became a trademark of his vocal style.

 In 1985, Gatlin purchased shares in the Nashville Sounds, a Minor League Baseball team of the Triple-A American Association.